 Google’s Intended Use of G.CO

 No one really knows how Google will use g.co at this point but Google has stated that it will be used just for Google websites, so anyone clicking on them can trust that they will be going to a Google website.
+You can click here on how these Google websites are designed so the next time you design a website of your own, you can acclimatize the same pathway.
 I suspect Google might use it to send people to Google-plus and/or Google docs.
 Google assures us we will find out soon.

 g.co vs goo.gl